fleschutz/Jenkins-build-farm/README.md

 How to install Jenkins and a Pipeline
 =====================================

-This repo contains simple step-by-step instructions to install [Jenkins](https://jenkins.io) and your first sample [Pipeline](https://www.jenkins.io/doc/book/pipeline/) for CI/CD (Continuous Integration and Continuous Delivery/Deployment).
+This repo contains simple step-by-step instructions to install [Jenkins](https://jenkins.io) and a sample [Pipeline](https://www.jenkins.io/doc/book/pipeline/) for CI/CD (Continuous Integration and Continuous Delivery/Deployment).

 🔧 Install the Jenkins server
 ------------------------------